eamena-project/eamena-arches-dev/dbs/database.eamena/docs/notes/Arches 7 Upgrade.md

 FTP the resulting files to the Arches 7 instance.
 The JSONL exporter I wrote and installed in the EAMENA Arches 5 instance automatically converts the JSON to the I18n-compatible format required by Arches 7.

-On the local instance, split the Heritage Place and Information Resource files, as they're too big to import in one go...
+<a name="splitchunk"></a>On the local instance, split the Heritage Place and Information Resource files, as they're too big to import in one go...
 ```bash
 for f in `ls Heritage_Place_*.jsonl`;
 do